Bengal: Art

 The Pala-Sena School of Art developed in Bengal between the 8th and 12th centuries and is considered a high point of classical Asian art.
 It included sculptures and paintings.

 Islamic Bengal was noted for its production of the finest cotton fabrics and saris, notably the Jamdani, which received warrants from the Mughal court.
-The Bengal School of painting flourished in Kolkata and Shantiniketan in the British Raj during the early 20th century.
-Its practitioners were among the harbingers of modern painting in India.
 Zainul Abedin was the pioneer of modern Bangladeshi art.
 The country has a thriving and internationally acclaimed contemporary art scene.